 Michael Talbot is an Australian writer, whose books originally were only science fiction, combining quantum physics and spirituality.
 However, it appears that many scientists today share his theory and do not consider it science fiction.
 This new theory of reality says that the physical universe is nothing more than a hologram, ie an illusion, a projection of a certain initial level of the world.

 Oddly, the scientists of two completely different fields have come to the same conclusions in the course of their research, and more precisely, after the disappointment of the traditional scientific theories that could not give an explanation of many physical phenomena of our world.

-What led scientists to this conclusion?
-Bohm became an adherent of the holographic theory after the discovery of the laws of quantum mechanics, which are contrary to all the fundamental tenets of physics.
-World of quantum phenomena with its properties is almost opposite to the level of the physical matter!
+Bohm became a proponent of the holographic theory after the discovery of the laws of quantum mechanics, which are contrary to all the fundamental tenets of physics.
+The world of quantum phenomena with its properties is almost opposite to the level of the physical matter!

 For example, in 1980, the phenomenon of clinical death was given an explanation.
 In terms of the new theory of reality, clinical death is the moving of consciousness from one level of reality to another.
-The author of this theory is Kenneth Ring, president of the International Association for Near-Death Studies.
+The author of this theory is Kenneth Ring, the president of the International Association for Near-Death Studies.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.